Returned Check Policy

 PURPOSE

 University departments provide goods and/or services to the general public and organizations world-wide.
-In accordance with Section 3-39a of the Connecticut General Statutes, it is the responsibility of the University to invoice customers notifying them of their financial obligation to the University.
+In accordance with the State of Connecticut Office of the State Comptroller Management of Receivables, it is the responsibility of the University to invoice customers and notify them of their financial obligation to the University.

 APPLIES TO

-This policy applies to University departments, faculty, and staff of all campuses and programs who provide goods and/or services to customers on credit.
+This policy applies to departments, faculty, and staff that provide goods and/or services to customers on credit.

 POLICY STATEMENT

-University departments/units are required to invoice customers at the time goods and/or services are rendered utilizing the Kuali Financial System (KFS).
-The Office of the Bursar may grant exceptions to this policy after ensuring the department/unit’s alternative billing methods adhered to proper internal control procedures.
+University departments and units must invoice customers at the time goods and/or services are rendered using the Kuali Financial System (KFS).
+The Office of the Bursar may grant exceptions to this policy after assessing the department or unit’s alternative billing methods for adherence to proper internal control procedures.

 ENFORCEMENT